ThomasAuriel/HTML-Handbook/README.md

-## HTML Notebook
+## HTML Handbook

-HTML Notebook is a way to organise notes inside notebooks.
+HTML Handbook is a way to organise notes inside handbooks.
 They are linked together through tags.
-All notes are aggregated in a unique vertical column allowing to display and print it similarly to a true notebook.
+All notes are aggregated in a unique vertical column allowing to display and print it similarly to a true handbook.

 Notes are called sections.
 They are grouped by volumes divided in chapters.
 Each elements are independent from the parent.
-For instance, if a section is defined in a chapter, to move it to another chapter, just displace the section file in our target chapter and regenerate the notebook structure.
-If you wish to display a notebook with a supplementary volume just add it in the notebook and regenerate the folder structure.
+For instance, if a section is defined in a chapter, to move it to another chapter, just displace the section file in our target chapter and regenerate the handbook structure.
+If you wish to display a handbook with a supplementary volume just add it in the handbook and regenerate the folder structure.

 ## Motivation